TelegramMessenger/MTProxy/README.md

 # MTProxy

 ## Building
-Install dependencies, you would need common set of tools for building from source, and source packages for `openssl` and `zlib`.
+Install dependencies, you would need common set of tools for building from source, and development packages for `openssl` and `zlib`.

 On Debian/Ubuntu:
 ```bash